Skip to main content

 Loading Data into Power BI

-1. From the Home ribbon select Get Data | OData feed.
+1. From the Home ribbon select Get Data->OData feed.

-2. The OData feed window appears.
+1. The OData feed window appears

-4. The authentication window will appear.
+2. The authentication window appears

 URL